-Yet the vibrancy of civil society isn't limited to its ability to "social distance" freely and prudently.
-With very little organized initiative or central planning, individuals and institutions also jumped into creative service mode - taking strides to create and operate in new and innovative ways, whether to keep businesses afloat, create indemand products and services or directly combat the virus itself.
+Yet the vibrancy of civil society isn't limited to its ability to engage in "social distancing" freely and prudently.
+With very little organized initiative or central planning, individuals and institutions also jumped into creative service mode.
+They made strides to operate in new and innovative ways, whether to keep businesses afloat, create in-demand products and services, or directly combat the virus itself.